mtlynch/mtlynch.io/_posts/2019-07-15-hire-a-writer.md

 Instance where I would suggest an edit and she would make more edits.

+# The first few drafts

+This is where the interview really begins.

+* What parts take the most time?

+Bad if they make the same mistakes over and over.

 # Gracefully terminating bad hires

+Try not to phrase it in a scary "you're about to get fired way" but like:

+>For the issues we're running into, what would be helpful in reducing those?

 Here is a typical note: